 Lateral Dominance can be defined as the preferred use and better performance of one side of the body as compared to the other side.
-A 2010 study out of Ishikawa University in Japan discussed several previous studies on laterality, as well as their own findings that compared preferential leg use in a variety of movements.
+Amongst others, a study out of Ishikawa University in Japan discussed several previous studies on laterality, as well as their own findings that compared preferential leg use in a variety of movements.
 Previous research indicated that 73.8% of subjects used the left leg as the final foot before a jump takeoff because they felt more stable on this leg.
-However, this 2010 study found subjects equally chose to use the right leg or left leg in balancing and jump takeoffs.
+However, this study found subjects equally chose to use the right leg or left leg in balancing and jump takeoffs.
 Most importantly, this research found most subjects use the right leg for more skillful movements, such as hopping through a ladder.

 So the majority of studies support that your left leg is the side of choice for strength or balancing needs, whether it be the plant foot before kicking, the takeoff foot for jumping, or the front leg of a baseball swing to stop rotation.
 Just reflect on how many more soccer players prefer to kick right footed or baseball players choose to hit right handed.